-I found this link that explains the conventions very well.
-To cite the essence,
+This link explains the conventions very well.
+To cite the essence of it,

 2 .问候语